Shampene01/eduflow360crm/FIRESTORE_SETUP.md

    - Select your project

 2. **Navigate to Firestore Database**
-   - Click on "Firestore Database" in the left sidebar
+   - Click on "Firestore Database" in the left sideba
    - Click on the "Rules" tab

 3. **Update the Rules**